grid-line

 Here are some possible reasons why Google Trends doesn’t offer an API:

 • Not Enough Demand.
 Google has a huge backlog of product and feature improvements.
-It’s possible that a Google Trend API just isn’t a priority.
+It’s possible that a Google Trends API just isn’t a priority.

 • Intellectual Property Protection.
 Google Trends uses a combination of proprietary algorithms that analyze search and interest data.
-It’s possible that a public API may compromise this.
+It’s possible that a public API may compromise this competitive advantage.

 • Privacy Concerns.
 Data used by Google sometimes contains private and personal information.
 Rather than risk leaking private information via millions of API calls, Google may just prefer not to provide an API for Google Trends.